USS Forrest Sherman (DDG 98) Celebrates Women's Equality Day at Sea

-220826-N-DH616-3003 MEDITERRANEAN SEA (August 26, 2022) Sailors assigned to the Arleigh Burke-class guided-missile destroyer USS Forrest Sherman (DDG 98) take a photo on the foc’sle after meeting to celebrate Women’s Equality Day.
+By creating a forum for all ranks and rates to come together to discuss important issues and provide support for each other, always encouraging diversity of thought, we will only become stronger as a team.
+“Whether you join for a 30 year career or as a stepping stone for future endeavors, there is always an opportunity to excel both personally and professionally,” said Chief Logistics Specialist Aukitrian Elmore.
+“Be the change you wish to see, trust the journey, and never shrink yourself for someone else's comfort.
+You were meant to be you, unapologetically!”

+The incredible women of the past opened the door for the opportunities presented to today’s current leaders.
+Imagine what another 25 years of these efforts could bring to future leaders.
+“Be the change that you’re looking for,” said Ensign Maria Gholson.
+“If you want to see more women in leadership, be the woman in a leadership position and others will follow your example.”

 Forrest Sherman (DDG 98) is the flagship for Standing NATO Maritime Group Two (SNMG2), a multinational integrated task group that projects a constant and visible reminder of the Alliance’s solidarity and cohesion afloat and provides the Alliance with a continuous maritime capability to perform a wide range of tasks, including exercises and real-world operations in periods of crisis and conflict.
-(U.S. Navy Photo by Mass Communication Specialist 2nd Class Ezekiel Duran).

 |Date Taken: